EDI Reference

 EDIFACT Message Types We Support

-A complete reference of UN/EDIFACT messages supported across supply chain, transportation, manufacturing, and warehouse operations.
+A complete reference of UN/EDIFACT messages supported across supply chain, transportation, manufacturing, and warehouse operations—each with a dedicated guide.
 Primarily used in European and international trade.

 About EDIFACT